TungstenTransformation/MicrosoftOCR/Readme.md

 * Copy the [script](md/Project.vb) into the Project Level Class of your KT Project.
 * Rename the Default Page Recognition profile to **Microsoft OCR**. *It doesn't matter what the OCR engine shown is, it will be ignored*.
-* Add two Script Variables to your project in **Project/Configuration/Script Variables**:
+* Add three Script Variables to your project in **Project/Configuration/Script Variables**:
     * **MicrosoftComputerVisionKey**
     * **MicrosoftComputerVisionEndpoint**
     * **MicrosoftFormRecognizerModel**